 Steps To Prepare:

-Soak Tamarind or Imli in 3 cups of hot water for 2-3 hours.
-We are doing this in order to extract tamarind pulp.
-You can use readymade tamarind pulp too.
+Soak Tamarind in 3 cups of hot water for 1-2 hours.
+We are doing this in order to extract tamarind concentrate.
+You can use readymade tamarind paste too.
 In that case skip this & next step, directly start from step 3.

-(The quantity if sugar can be varied as per own preferences.
+(The quantity of sugar can be varied as per your own preferences.
 If you want the chutney to be on sourer side you can reduce it.)

 Add garam masala, roasted jeera (cumin), red chilli powder, black salt, plain salt and ginger powder to it.
-(If you are making it for Navratri fasting then you can use Sendha Namak instead of table salt and skip the spices which you don’t consume during fasting.)
 Mix well.

 After 2-3 minutes add raisins to it.
 Give a good stir and keep cooking the chutney on low flame.